gomena/gomena.github.io/index.md

 ### Research

 I develop robust, efficient and theoretically sound statistical methodology for tackling problems in computational biology.
 My experience is mostly in neuroscience, but I am open to other problems as well.
 I am also very interested in computational statistics and machine learning per se, regardless of possible applications.
-In that sense, I have some experience on computational and statistical aspects of optimal transport, and I am actively doing research in this area.
+In that sense, I have some experience in the computational and statistical aspects of optimal transport, and I am actively doing research in this area.

 ### News
 * July 7th,2020 [I gave a talk at Optimal Transport: Regularization and Applications Workshop](https://otra2020.com).
 [Slides are available](https://gomena.github.io/doc/SinkhornEMOtra2020.pdf).